 Nothing.
 No one asked.

-According to this thing we call the internet and more importantly, Alek Boyd’s personal blog, two years before Derwick Associates supposedly ever hired Fusion GPS, Boyd was already being publicly smeared.
+According to this thing we call the internet and more importantly, Alek Boyd’s personal blog, two years before Derwick Associates was supposedly ever hired Fusion GPS, Boyd was already being publicly smeared.
 In fact, it appears he only wrote about Fusion GPS once before 2017, and that was on August 27, 2014.
-In that post he stated that “Venezuelan sources” said Peter Fritsch had joined Fusion GPS, a research firm that had been hired by Derwick Associates.
+In that post he stated that according to “Venezuelan sources,” Peter Fritsch had joined Fusion GPS, a research firm that had been hired by Derwick Associates.
 That was a year after Halvorssen invited Browder to speak at the Oslo forum and mere months after Baker Hostetler, an American law firm representing Prevezon, hired Fusion GPS to dig up dirt on him.

 On November 11, 2014, Boyd wrote about the break-in at his home and the threats against his daughters but there’s no mention of Fusion GPS.
 He did, however, mention Bill Browder,